Accepting Taps and Change

 Tiptap is a Canadian company that specializes in the development of portable point-of-sale units and allows each donor a quick and easy way to tap-and-pay using their credit cards, debit cards or mobile wallets.
 The anonymous donations are then encrypted and processed using a dedicated wireless LTE network, powered by Rogers.

 Related article: The Rogers Family and The Salvation Army Team Up for COVID-19 Relief

-With one week to go, there is still time to finish up your Christmas Shopping and if you hear bells ringing, be sure to follow the sound to its source.
+With five weeks to go, there is plenty of time to finish up your Christmas Shopping and if you hear bells ringing, be sure to follow the sound to its source.
 In all likelihood you will encounter a Salvation Army Christmas Kettle in your vicinity.
 If you wish to give a small donation but don't have any change or cash available, you might want to consider swiping your card, phone or watch over the tiptap unit and by utilizing the power of Rogers to help those in need.

 The Salvation Army relies on the help of volunteers to make it's annual Salvation Army Christmas Kettle Campaign a success.
 It is putting out a call for community members to contact them to make volunteer arrangements.